Steak and Shrimp Fajita

 Originally published on February of 2017.

-I love shrimp and steak together and this looks delicious and simple.
-I am definitely going to have to try this one!
+I love shrimp and steak together and this was delicious and simple.

 Luci!
 I love surf and turf!
 Thanks!

 I’ve always felt that Taco Tuesday should be Fajita Tuesday…due to my obsession for fajitas!
-These look amazingly wonderful and perfect for dinner tonight!
+These was wonderful and perfect!
 Woo!

 Sarah!
 Yes, that’s a great idea.
 I’d much prefer a fajita over a taco!!
 Thank you!

-We have to try this for our next taco night!
-I never thought of surf and turf on the same taco.
-It will be a huge hit with all the men in my household!
+We loved these fajitas!
+I never thought of surf and turf on the same tortilla.
+It is a huge hit with all the men in my household!

-I love Steak Fajitas and it always reminds me of home!
+I love steak fajitas and it always reminds me of home!
 This is such an easy recipe to make and a keeper.
 Thanks for the great photos, too.
-My friends will love this when I make some next week!

-I love the combination of steak and shrimp.
-It goes so well together in fajitas and tacos too.
+I love the combination of steak and shrimp together in these fajitas.
+So good.

 Thanks Dannii, I totally agree 🙂

-I’m a huge fan of fajitas but I’ve never had surf and turf ones before!
-Such a brilliant idea and I bet they taste amazing.
+I’m a huge fan of fajitas but this is my first surf and turf fajitas!
+They taste amazing.

 It’s been far too long since I’ve made fajitas!
-Thanks for the inspiration!
+Thanks for the recipe!
 STEAK and SHRIMP were meant for each other, especially wrapped up in a delicious tortilla!
 YUM!

 This is such a great combo for fajitas!
 Love the added chipotle powder for a bit of a kick!